Nishef/Nishef/README.md

 # 💫 About Me:
-I have a confession to make, I have a bachelor's degree in computer science and I love my field.
-I have been working with the Python programming language for several years, which helped me a lot in machine learning, deep learning, and paved my way to learn newer knowledge such as reinforcement learning...<br>   I love learning and discovering new techs and areas for growing my knowledge and even developing my social or colaborating skills.
-Overall, I would be a valuable addition to any team working in these areas.
+Hi there!
+My name is Nima Sharifkazemi, and I'm a computer science graduate with a deep passion for technology and innovation.
+I hold a bachelor's degree in computer science and have gained extensive experience in working with the Python programming language.
+Over the years, I have honed my skills in machine learning, deep learning, and more recently, reinforcement learning.
+I'm constantly exploring new technologies and techniques to further my knowledge and contribute to innovative projects.

+In addition to my technical skills, I'm a strong believer in collaboration and communication.
+I believe that effective teamwork is key to success in any project, and I'm always looking for opportunities to build my social and collaborative skills.
+Whether it's working on a complex project or collaborating with a team to develop new solutions, I'm passionate about making a positive impact through technology.

 ## 🌐 Socials: